HenriquesLab/mAIcrobe/docs/user-guide/segmentation-guide.md

 ### Getting Started
 1. **Learn more**: Check the [Cellpose paper](https://www.nature.com/articles/s41592-020-01018-x) and [repository](https://github.com/MouseLand/cellpose)
-2. **First run**: Model weights download automatically on first use
+2. **First run**: Model weights download automatically on first use (can take several minutes depending on your internet connection)
 3. **Usage**: Select "CellPose cyto3" in the segmentation widget

 > **Tip**: Cellpose is great for getting started quickly without training custom models.